© 2025 Connecticut Public

 Lage was among a group of residents who were at Bridgeport’s Margaret Morton Government Center Wednesday night for an open house with state Department of Transportation officials.
 Residents spoke with them about ways they believe city streets could be made safer for cyclists and pedestrians.

-The project, known as the Active Transportation Plan, started in 2024..
-This month the Connecticut Department of Transportation is hosting a series of similar open houses across the state , seeking community input.
+The project, known as the Active Transportation Plan, started in 2024.
+This month the Connecticut Department of Transportation is hosting a series of similar open houses across the state, seeking community input.

 Mary Bruce, who also lives in Bridgeport, uses a walker to get around.
 Bruce wants safer crosswalks.
-She said the Broad Street and Fairfield Avenue intersection is particularly dangerous, noting pedestrians there have been killed by drivers in accidents.
+She said the Broad Street and Fairfield Avenue intersection is particularly dangerous, noting that pedestrians there have been killed by drivers in accidents.

 “You have to stare at the driver and put your hands up.
 Don't, slow down.
-Slow down,” Bruce said. “
+Slow down,” Bruce said.

 Lage also runs Car Free Bridgeport, a mass transit advocacy account on Instagram.